jmfantin2/ninja-posts/README.md

 # Ninja Posts
 ---

 [React Native Web](https://github.com/necolas/react-native-web) works like some sort of *middleware* that makes React Native components compatible to the React DOM, which is normally needed for React-based Web applications.
-That said, *Ninja Posts* is a "React Native Web" application that also uses Redux as a state manager.
+That said, *Ninja Posts* is a "React Native Web" application that can also put a smile in your face.

 ## How to run it